digital-standard/ThreeDPoseUnityBarracuda/README.md

 ・In the case of developping application including free application for advertising, it costs $500 per developer.
   About complicated case, please contact us.</br>
 ・In the case of using this on cloud server, please contact us.</br>
-・In the case of creating motion or deliverng the video, and the earnings surpass $500 or there is the expectation, it costs $500.
+・In the case of creating motion or delivering the video, and the earnings surpass $500 or there is the expectation, it costs $500.
 Otherwise it is for free.</br></br>

 ## Contact</br>